Plex and USB TV Tuners: TVHeadEnd and Antennas to build a DIY Plex DVR

 Plex

 Navigate to Settings > Live TV and DVR and add a tuner.
-This tends to automatically find the Antenna app, but manually entering the URL is a fallback.
+This tends to automatically find the Antennas app, but manually entering the URL is a fallback.
 I haven't managed to get XMLTV to work yet, so have entered a postcode.

 Select the correct EPG location (e.g. Freeview) and match up all the TV channels you want to be able to watch.